BrightspaceUI/icons/README.md

 ```

 Advantages:
-- color (tungsten) is automatically set
+- color (ferrite) is automatically set
 - size is automatically set based on the icon category
 - color can be manipulated using CSS
 - size can be manipulated using CSS